nginxinc/nginx-wiki/source/start/topics/recipes/zend.rst

     exit $?

-You notice, we are lifting various settings from the Zend installation (/etc/zce.rc) that will have some impact on the configuration of ``nginx``.
-Particularly, I decided to use Unix sockets for performance reasons since I am on the same machine with both, ``nginx`` and the ``Zend Server and Framework``.
+You notice, we are lifting various settings from the Zend installation (/etc/zce.rc) that will have some impact on the configuration of NGINX.
+Particularly, I decided to use Unix sockets for performance reasons since I am on the same machine with both, NGINX and the ``Zend Server and Framework``.
 The rest of the file is heavily inspired by the start and stop scripts for the built-in Zend GUI (based on lighttpd) which also uses spawn-cgi!!

 Next up, make the file executable and add it to your servers regular environment for controlling system daemons: